RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 \subsection{Results on Scene-Type Subsets (13 categories)}

-To analyze the impact of scene semantics on grounding performance, we evaluate all methods across the 13 scene categories in RGBT-Ground.
-The scene-level Acc@0.5 results on the three sub-datasets RefFLIR, RefM$^{3}$FD, and RefMFAD are reported in Tables~\ref{tab:scene_refflir_all_methods}, \ref{tab:scene_refm3fd_all_methods}, and \ref{tab:scene_refmfad_all_methods}, respectively.
-These tables follow the same organization as the main paper, and include pretrained zero-shot transfer, single-source training, and multi-modal RGB+TIR settings.
-Below we summarize the main observations.

-\textbf{Diversity of scene semantics.} The 13 scene types cover a wide range of realistic environments.
-Different scenes exhibit very different combinations of lighting conditions, background clutter, object density, and typical viewing angles.
-The clear variation in performance across columns in Tables~\ref{tab:scene_refflir_all_methods}–\ref{tab:scene_refmfad_all_methods} confirms that scene semantics is an important factor that stresses differentaspects of visual grounding.
+To study the effect of scene semantics on grounding performance, we evaluate all methods on the 13 scene categories in RGBT-GroundBench.
+The scene-level Acc@0.5 results on RefFLIR, RefM$^{3}$FD, and RefMFAD are reported in Tables~\ref{tab:scene_refflir_all_methods}, \ref{tab:scene_refm3fd_all_methods}, and \ref{tab:scene_refmfad_all_methods}.
+The scene labels cover a wide range of realistic environments and induce large performance variation across methods, which confirms that scene semantics is a meaningful source of difficulty for visual grounding.

-\textbf{RGB vs.\ RGB--TIR across scenes.} A consistent trend across all three sub-datasets is that RGB+TIR modelsachieve clear gains over their RGB-only and TIR-only counterparts in themore challenging scenes: \begin{itemize} \item In \textbf{rural (RR)} and \textbf{tunnel (TN)} scenes, where illumination is often non-uniform and texture is weak, RGB-only models show a noticeable drop, while RGB+TIR variants maintain much higher accuracy.
-This indicates that thermal cues compensate for the lack of reliable RGB appearance in these environments. \item In \textbf{parking lot (PL)} and \textbf{market (MK)} scenes, objects are densely packed and frequently occlude each other.
-RGB+TIR models improve over single-modality baselines in nearly all cases, suggesting that thermal signals help distinguish the correct target among many visually similar distractors. \item In \textbf{highway (HW)} and bridge scenes (BG), backgrounds are relatively simple and objects are often far away.
-RGB-only models are already competitive, yet RGB+TIR fusion still brings incremental gains, especially for distant or partially visible targets. \end{itemize}
+Across all three sub-datasets, RGB+TIR models perform particularly well in the more challenging scenes.
+In rural and tunnel scenes, where illumination is uneven and texture is limited, RGB-only models tend to degrade more sharply, whereas multimodal models remain more stable.
+In parking-lot and market scenes, where object density and occlusion are high, thermal cues help separate the correct target from visually similar distractors.
+In highway and bridge scenes, RGB-only models are already relatively strong, but RGB+TIR still provides modest gains, especially for distant or partially visible objects.

-\textbf{Comparison across training settings and methods.} When comparing different architectures and training strategy, we observe:

-\begin{itemize} \item \textbf{Zero-shot transfer.} In the pretrained zero-shot setting, CLIP-based and BEiT3-based RGB models provide a reasonable starting point, but their performance varies significantly across scenes.
-Zero-shot TIR models generally lag behind their RGB counterparts, reflecting the domain gap between the pretraining data and thermal imagery.
-This highlights the importance of task-specific fine-tuning.

-\item \textbf{Single-source training.} After training on a single RGBT-Ground sub-dataset, both RGB-only and TIR-only models improve substantially, but they remain sensitive to scene changes: methods relying heavily on high-level RGB semantics still degrade in low-texture or low-light scenes such as RR and TN, while TIR-only models struggle in scenes where temperature contrast is weak.